Juli-xxx/Juli-xxx/README.md

 - 🔭 I’m currently working on surviving university (UNLP)
 - 🌱 I’m learning C, Java, Assembly
-- 💬 Ask me about anything related to the UNLP IC (computer engeneer) clasess
+- 💬 Ask me about anything related to the UNLP IC (computer engineer) classes
 - 📫 How to reach me: idk
 - ⚡ Fun fact: ... (i´ll leave this here until I have one)
 - ✨ What I like: dragons...